Business intelligence for finance: capabilities, tools, and integrations

 Financial KPIs at a glance

-Have a look at a sample financial statement report prepared by Itransition’s BI department that is based on Power BI and aimed at CFOs, financial departments, and C-level executives.
-It can be used to analyze the financial performance of a company as a whole or a get a more detailed view for the needs of specific departments.
+Have a look at a sample financial statement report prepared by Itransition’s BI department aimed at CFOs, financial departments, and C-level executives.
+It can be used to analyze the financial performance of a company as a whole or to get a granular view of key performance indicators for the needs of specific departments.

 Real-life examples of BI in the financial industry